And if you liked this post, be sure to check out these popular posts:

 1967.Library of Congress/New York World-Telegram & Sun

 42 of 45

-President Bill Clinton lovingly hugs Ali at the National Italian American Foundation 25th Anniversary Awards Gala Dinner where the boxer and his trainer Angelo Dundee were honored with the NIAF One America award.
+President Bill Clinton hugs Ali at the National Italian American Foundation 25th Anniversary Awards Gala Dinner.
+There, the boxer and his trainer Angelo Dundee were honored with the NIAF One America award.

-Muhammad Ali joins a crowd of protesters fighting against the sentence of boxer Rubin "Hurricane" Carter, convicted (and ultimately exonerated) of murdering three people despite some of the key witnesses recanting their testimonies.
+Muhammad Ali joins a crowd of protesters fighting against the sentence of boxer Rubin "Hurricane" Carter, who was convicted of murdering three people, despite some of the key witnesses recanting their testimonies.
+He was later exonerated.

 October 1975.
 New Jersey.Bettmann/Getty Images

 44 of 45

 As brothers in arms in their fight against Parkinson's disease, Michael J. Fox and Muhammad Ali jokingly pretend to spar before giving their testimony before the Senate Appropriations Subcommittee on Health and Human Services.

 “I Am America”: 44 Stirring Photos Of Muhammad Ali’s Heroism Inside And Outside The Ring

 Muhammad Ali was a legendary boxing champion, but he was just as famous for his battles that took place outside of the ring.
 These iconic pictures of Muhammad Ali are all the proof you need.